kai-gibson/shellex/README.md

 # shellex
 ## A POSIX scripting library for C++

+This library uses:

+ps://dev.to/aggsol/calling-shell-commands-from-c-8ej

-This library uses [this](ps://dev.to/aggsol/calling-shell-commands-from-c-8ej) as a template to create a usable C++ library for running shell commands
+as a template to create a usable C++ library for running shell commands

 Quickstart:
 ```